DylanCSharp/BeanOfTheDay/README.md

    3.2 There is a basic orders page when you can add beans and submit an order 3.3 There is an admin page when you can do all the CRUD options through the UI so that you don't have to call the API manually.
    3.4 There is a Swagger UI endpoint that can be used by running the API project, you can call the API calls manually there if you wish.
+   3.5 On the admin page, you can also import the .json file so that all the beans are present.

 I'll keep this short, but enjoy :)